Post-Newtonian Theory for Gravitational Waves: Compact binary systems

 It is important to note that for circular orbits this quantity does not depend upon the choice of coordinates; in a perturbative approach in which the perturbative parameter is the particles' mass ratio $\nu\ll 1$, it does not depend upon the choice of perturbative gauge with respect to the background metric.
-We shall be interested in the \emph{invariant} scalar function $z_1(\Omega)$, where $\Omega$ is the angular frequency of the circular orbit introduced when imposing Eq.~\eqref{killing}.
+We shall be interested in the \emph{invariant} scalar function $z_1(\Omega)$, where $\Omega$ is the angular frequency of the circular orbit defined by Eq.~\eqref{killing}.

-We have obtained in Section~\ref{sec:eomcirc} the expressions of the post-Newtonian binding energy $E$ and angular momentum $\mathrm{J}$ for point-particle binaries on circular orbits.
-We shall now show that there are some differential and algebraic relations linking $E$ and $\mathrm{J}$ to the redshift observables $z_1$ and $z_2$ associated with the two individual particles.
-Here we prefer to introduce instead of $E$ the total relativistic (ADM) mass of the binary system
+We have obtained in Sect.~\ref{sec:eomcirc} the expressions of the post-Newtonian binding energy $\dE$ and angular momentum $\dJ$ for point-particle binaries on circular orbits.
+We shall now show that there are some differential and algebraic relations linking $\dE$ and $\dJ$ to the redshift observables $z_1$ and $z_2$ associated with the two individual particles.
+Here we prefer to introduce instead of $\dE$ the total relativistic (ADM) mass of the binary system

 where $m$ is the sum of the two post-Newtonian individual masses $m_1$ and $m_2$ -- those which have been used up to now, for instance in Eq.~\eqref{acc3PN}.
-Note that in the spinning case such post-Newtonian masses acquire some spin contributions given e.g., by Eqs.~\eqref{massformula}\,--\,\eqref{slowomn}.
+Note that in the spinning case such post-Newtonian masses acquire some spin contributions given by Eqs. \eqref{massformula}--\eqref{slowomn}.

-For point particles without spins, the ADM mass $\mathrm{M}$, angular momentum $\mathrm{J}$, and redshifts $z_\text{a}$, are functions of three independant variables, namely the orbital frequency $\Omega$ that is imposed by the existence of the HKV, and the individual masses $m_\text{a}$.
-For spinning point particles, we have also the two spins $S_\text{a}$ which are necessarily aligned with the orbital angular momentum.
-We first recover that the ADM quantities obey the ``thermodynamical'' relation already met in Eq.~\eqref{thermo},
+For point particles without spins, the ADM mass $\dM$, angular momentum $\dJ$, and redshifts $z_\text{a}$, are functions of three independent variables, namely the orbital frequency $\Omega$ that is imposed by the existence of the HKV, and the individual masses $m_\text{a}$.
+For spinning point particles, we have also the two spins $S_\text{a}$ which are necessarily aligned with the orbital angular momentum, and furthermore should satisfy a corotation condition.
+We first recall that the ADM quantities obey the ``thermodynamical'' relation already met in Eq.~\eqref{thermo},

-Such relation is commonly used in post-Newtonian theory (see e.g.,~\cite{DJSinv, B02ico}).
-It states that the gravitational-wave energy and angular momentum \emph{fluxes} are strictly proportional for circular orbits, with $\Omega$ being the coefficient of proportionality.
-This relation is used in computations of the binary evolution based on a sequence of quasi-equilibrium configurations~\cite{GGB1, GGB2, CPf04, CCGPf06}, as discussed in Section~\ref{sec:ICO}.
+Such relation is commonly used in post-Newtonian theory, see e.g., \cite{DJSinv, B02ico,BFLS20}; it states that the gravitational-wave energy and angular momentum \emph{fluxes} are strictly proportional for circular orbits, with $\Omega$ being the coefficient of proportionality.
+The relation is also used in numerical computations of the binary evolution based on a sequence of quasi-equilibrium configurations \citep{GGB1, GGB2, CPf04, CCGPf06}, as reviewed in Sect.~\ref{sec:ICO}.